 Policies and responsibilities

-Developing policies which define your cybersecurity posture and inform your team on their responsibilities
+Developing policies that define your cyber security posture and inform your team on their responsibilities

 Aim and Scope